 In addition, the law firm of Sniffen & Spellman, P.A. provides, as a courtesy to FSBA, a monthly newsletter — Education Law Alert — that highlights education related legal activities throughout the country:

 FSBA proudly endorses BoardDocs board management solutions.
 BoardDocs offers two paperless meeting solutions for organizations: BoardDocs Pro – the most advanced, comprehensive suite of tools available for eGovernance; and BoardDocs LT – a lighter version for smaller districts looking to implement an effective paperless meeting solution on a budget.
 BoardDocs routinely offers free informational webinars for those interested in learning more about their products and services.
 As the pioneer of eGovernance, BoardDocs has helped more than 1,500 organizations worldwide to improve board effectiveness, reduce the time required to create and manage board agenda packets, and dramatically reduce costs.
 By using BoardDocs, many organizations report substantial savings each year.
 If you are not already a BoardDocs subscriber, we urge you to consider subscribing to this valuable service.
 School boards that subscribe to this service through FSBA will receive an annual discount of $2500 on BoardDocs Pro and $300 on BoardDocs LT.
-For more information on subscribing to BoardDocs through FSBA, please contact Leslie Dunlap, comptroller, at 850-414-2578 or firstname.lastname@example.org.
+For more information on subscribing to BoardDocs through FSBA, please contact Leslie Dunlap, Director of Finance & Administration, at 850-414-2578 or firstname.lastname@example.org.

 FSBA strives to be on the leading edge in gathering the latest information on educational issues.
 The FSBA staff is always available to consult by telephone with school districts or individuals on a broad range of educational topics.